golololologol/LLM_info_lookup/README.md

 - Fetches model information including vocabulary, prompt format, and SHA checksum of the tokenizer.
 - Saves model query history to avoid repetitive lookups.

+## Installation

+1. Clone this repository.
+2. Install the requirements using `pip install -r requirements.txt`.
+3. Now you're all set to use it.

 ## How to Use

 1. Run the script.